GSA/piv-guides/_networkconfig/10_AMA.md

 permalink: networkconfig/AMA/
 ---

-As a system administrator of an agency, you may want to provide higher privileges to users when they use their PIV/CAC card for login.
-In such a scenatio, you can utilize the Authentication Mechanism Assurance (AMA) feature of Windows Active Directory (AD).
-When the AMA is enabled, it will allow you to insert an administrator designated global group membership based on the certificate policy of the PIV/CAC card into the authentication Kerberos token.
+Your agency has users who need elevated privileges when they log into agency systems and applications using their PIV/CAC.
+To grant them these privileges each time they authenticate, you can use a Windows Active Directory (AD) feature called _Authentication Mechanism Assurance (AMA)_.
+AMA allows you to grant elevated privileges by adding a global group membership to a user's PIV/CAC Kerberos token, based on the PIV/CAC's certificate policy.

-{% include info-alert.html content=" AMA does not offer an option to require a specific login method (e.g., PIV login)." %}
+{% include info-alert.html content=" AMA does not offer an option to require a specific login method (e.g., PIV/CAC login)." %}

+<**IG: The next paragraph has run-on issues; it needs word-reduction and shorter sentences.**)
-As an example, you want to allow Joe read access to sharepoint documents if Joe has a certificate with a policy OID 2.16.840.1.101.3.2.1.3.13 and policy name "id-fpki-common-authentication."
-You also want Julie to have write privileges since she has a certificate with a policy OID 2.16.840.1.101.3.2.1.3.16 and name "id-fpki-common-high."
-You will setup these 2 policies in AD using any of the available methods listed below and then assign group memberships based on these policy OIDs to read and write access to sharepoint.
+For example, one  user (Joe) needs read access to SharePoint documents.
+Joe's certificate has a policy Object Identifier (OID) of _2.16.840.1.101.3.2.1.3.13_; its policy name is _id-fpki-common-authentication_.
+Another user (Julie) needs write access to SharePoint documents.
+Julie has a certificate with a policy OID of _2.16.840.1.101.3.2.1.3.16_; its policy name is _id-fpki-common-high_.
+To grant Joe and Julie the needed privileges, you will need to set up their 2 policies in AD.
+Then, you'll need to assign their global group memberships, based on their policy OIDs.

+Select the method below based on your Windows Server version (2012, 2008 R2).

 {% include info-warning.html content=" Do not use AMA to provide privileged access to servers." %}